ubc-cirrus-lab/growlithe/README.md

 - Create a new virtual environment with python v3.10, and activate it.
 - Install CodeQL and dependencies by following [/growlithe/graph/codeql/README.md](/growlithe/graph/codeql/README.md)
 - Install Growlithe by running `pip install -e .` in the root directory.
-- If your application uses JavaScript functions, install Node.js for running the JavaScript analysis and code generation.
+- If your application uses JavaScript functions, install Node.js for running the JavaScript analysis and code generation and run `npm install --prefix growlithe/graph/adg/js` to install the required dependencies.

 ## Usage